Full Disclosure: Content Produced in Partnership with Travel Pro

 Pick Your Suitcase Wisely

 Lately, I’ve been using the Travel Pro Crew 11 Rollaboard (you may recognize it as George Clooney’s bag in Up In The Air), which is what a lot of flight attendants carry.
 And who travels more than a flight attendant?!
 Since I only bring a carryon I need something that can maximize space efficiently and this expands like you wouldn’t believe.
 The other main reason I love it is the USB outlet built right into the bag.
 You need to supply your own portable charger (mine was $22 on Amazon), but voila, in a matter of seconds my suitcase has morphed into a high tech workstation.
 Who has time to hunt outlets down at the airport?
 So pedestrian.
 And I can rest assured knowing my phone will always be charged and ready for photo opps.
 My only grip is that it rolls so well that I’ve had to hang on to it tightly so it doesn’t bump people on the train or go flying down an airport ramp (TravelPro – add a wheel lock when you’re stationary, please?).
+If you’re even more ambitious and think you can get life down to a travel backpack, check out these recommendations.

 What’s in My Bag?